dtcaciuc/nitrous/README.md

 NOS provides a run-time LLVM-based compiler for CPython functions.

-Currently, the project is in early development so not much documentation is available.
+Currently, the project is in very early stages of development.
+Please consult the [wiki](https://github.com/dtcaciuc/nos/wiki) for available documentation bits.

 Requirements
 ------------